cober2019/Flask-IOS-XE-RESTCONF-Viewer/README.rst

 + The program gets your device capabilities and compares it to the local YANG model directory.
 If a match, you will be able to view the model via dropdown menu.
 + Convert YANG files to standard tree, Dynamic Tree, and YIN.
 Outputs will be displayed when the "View Model" button is clicked.
-+ Not all YANG model will produce an output.
-Some may produce a stand tree but not dynamic
++ Not all YANG models will produce an output.
+Some may produce a standard tree but not dynamic tree.

 **YANG Menu:**